charlesLoder/hebrewTransliteration/src/about.md

 ##### Transliteration

 Though the advent of Unicode has allowed many scripts to live in the digital world, transliteration is still useful.
-To learn more about transliteraiton, checkout this blog post
+To learn more about transliteration, checkout this blog post
 <a href="https://taatik.org/blog/what-is-transliteration/" target="_blank" rel="noopener noreferrer">
 here.</a>